jlelong/LaTeX-Workshop-wiki/FAQ.md

 Please try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`.

-You must reload VSCode to take into account a change in this configuration.
+Reload vscode to make any change in this configuration effective.

 ## The internal PDF viewer is not updated

 Please try setting [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`.

-You must reload VSCode to take into account a change in this configuration.
+Reload vscode to make any change in this configuration effective.

 ## Disable automatic build on save